Facebook

 Risk Factors for Heart Disease and Stroke

-• Previous Heart Attack or Stroke.
-According to the American Heart Association, 22 percent of women between the ages of 40 and 69 who survive a first heart attack will have another heart attack or fatal coronary heart disease within five years, and 22 percent of women in the same age range who survive a first stroke will have a second stroke within five years.
+• Past Instances of Heart Attack or Stroke.
+As per the American Heart Association, 20% of women who survive an initial heart attack are likely to experience another heart attack or fatal coronary heart disease within the next five years.
+Similarly, 22% of women within the same age group who survive a first stroke are likely to experience another stroke within five years.

-Risk factors for heart disease and stroke that are in your power to treat and control include the following:
+Risk factors that are in your power to treat and control include the following:

 Disclaimer